↑

 11. When the pan is hot, add the onions, apples, celery, and red and green bell peppers, and sauté for five minutes.
 Remove the mixture from the skillet into a bowl and set aside.

 13. Gently fold all ingredients together, and add the chicken stock one cup at a time.
 Fold the mixture after you add each cup of chicken stock.
-The key to great dressing, it shouldn’t be soggy or too dry.
+The key to great dressing is that it shouldn’t be soggy or too dry.
 However, adjust to your preference.
 I like my dressing to be moist; it will lose a bit of its moisture while cooking in the oven.
-After mixing the ingredients, give it a taste and adjust the seasoning.
-You won’t need to add salt because you will get salt from the thick-cut bacon and Italian sausage.
+After mixing the ingredients, please taste and adjust the seasoning.
+You won’t need to add salt because you will get salt from the thick-cut bacon and Italian Sausage.

 14. Spoon the dressing into your preferred baking dish; this should be a high-walled dish about 2 to 4 inches deep.